ezhov-evgeny/webdav-client-python-3/README.md

 Webdav API
 ==========

-Webdav API is a set of webdav methods of work with cloud storage.
-This set includes the following methods:
+Webdav API is a set of webdav actions of work with cloud storage.
+This set includes the following actions:
 `check`, `free`, `info`, `list`, `mkdir`, `clean`, `copy`, `move`, `download`, `upload`, `publish` and `unpublish`.

 **Configuring the client**

-Required keys for configuring client connection with WevDAV-server are webdav\_hostname and webdav\_login, webdav\_password.
+Required keys for configuring client connection with WevDAV-server are `webdav_hostname` and `webdav_login`, `webdav_password`.

 ```python
 from webdav3.client import Client